chsiva/git_basics/readme.md

 # Git certificate Management
+     Go to venafi
+     get .pfx file
+     download
-Go to venafi > get .pfx file > download >  upload ( winscp) to git server > use open ssl command to create pem key once pem key > login to git siteadmin > management console > Authentication > upload pemkey
+     upload ( winscp) to git server
+     use open ssl command to create pem key once pem key > login to git siteadmin > management console > Authentication > upload pemkey
      Note:  pfx is a secure pkcs#12 file with password protected - commonly used for securely export and import privare keys

 # Why GitHub upgrades -
     To ensure you benefit from latest security patches, features, and bug fixes while minimizing the potential disruption of larger version jumps.

 # what actions when we upgarde Git servers
     Most helpful actions include :
     Backup craetion > testing lower environment > following recommended upgrade Path > utilizing maintenance mode during the upgrade > carefully managing backups> rollback plan in    case of any issues > essentially planning and controlled process to minimize downtime and potential disruptions to user

-  enable maintainence mode > backup > Stop repilica mode > download package and upgrade ( ghe-upgrade)

   ghe-cluster-maintanence -s
   ghe-cluster-staus